tobyscott25/webpack-mfe-demo/README.md

-# Webpack micro-frontend demo
+# Webpack Micro-Frontend Demo

-A simple micro-frontend demo in TypeScript using Webpack Module Federation.
+A micro-frontend architecture demo in TypeScript using Webpack Module Federation.

 Features in this PoC: